gitaar9/flow-DMAS/README.md

   <li>/flow-DMAS/examples/rllib/multiagent_exps/multiagent_bottleneck.py</li>
   <li>/flow-DMAS/flow/envs/multiagent/bottleneck.py</li>
 </ul>
 Important to note, the "multiagent_bottleneck.py" is the file that should be ran, if one would want to train the model.
-Currently it is setup to continue training on the latest checkpoint.
+The "bottleneck.py" holds the actual functionality, as the other file is mainly used for parameter setting.

 # Visualization of the trained model